fiyinadedigba/Production-Platform-API-with-Observability---AI-Insights/README.md

 - Integrate external secrets management
 ---

-🧑‍💻 Author

-Built as a hands-on exploration of production systems, DevOps workflows, and SRE practices.
+>>Note:This was built as a hands-on exploration of production systems, DevOps workflows, and SRE practices.